ethan-ou/vscode-gift/README.md

 3. Install the extension.
 4. Open a GIFT file or create a new file and change the language to Gift.

+This extension relies on the [GIFT Language support extension](https://github.com/ethan-ou/vscode-gift/), which is automatically downloaded when this extension is installed.

 ## For Developers

 ### Developing the Plugin